coincord/coincord-core-sdk/README.md

 The Coincord Core Wallet SDK provides a rich set of functionalities:

 Initialization: Create a CoreWalletSDK instance to access SDK methods.
-Get App: Retrieve information about your Coincord application instance (name, associated wallet).
+- **Get App**: Retrieve information about your Coincord application instance (name, associated wallet).

-Create Addresses: Generate new addresses for various supported tokens (Bitcoin, Litecoin, Ethereum, etc.).
+- **Create Addresses**: Generate new addresses for various supported tokens (Bitcoin, Litecoin, Ethereum, etc.).

-Create Address Collection: Create collections of addresses with unique identifiers.
+- **Create Address Collection**: Create collections of addresses with unique identifiers.

-Get Fee Estimate: Retrieve estimated network fees for sending tokens.
+- **Get Fee Estimate**: Retrieve estimated network fees for sending tokens.
-Get Events: Get a list of transactions (events) associated with a specific token and address.
+- **Get Events**: Get a list of transactions (events) associated with a specific token and address.

-Send Tokens: Transfer tokens from one address to another.
+- **SendTokensCheck**: Check the cost of sending a token transaction before confirming it

+- **Process Transaction**: Process a send tokens check

 *Important Note: Refer to the official Coincord Core documentation for a comprehensive list of functionalities and detailed information on each function.*